Dynamical convexity and elliptic periodic orbits for Reeb flows

 By the aforementioned result, $\ep(s)>0$ for every $s \in [0,1]$ and one can check that $\ep_0:=(1/2)\inf_{s\in [0,1]} \ep(s)$ is positive.
 Thus, it follows from Gray's stability theorem that the contact structure on $H_g^{-1}(\ep_0)$ is equivalent to the contact structure on $H_{g_0}^{-1}(\ep_0)$.
 Applying Gray's theorem again we conclude that the contact structure on $H_g^{-1}(\ep_0)$ is equivalent to the contact structure on $S$.
 Therefore, $S$ is Boothby-Wang and we will use this circle bundle structure in what follows.

 Let us split the proof in the cases that $\g=0$ and $\g>1$.
 In the first case, it was proved in \cite{Ben} that if $k$ is sufficiently small then every periodic orbit $\ga$ of the lift of the magnetic flow to $S^3$ satisfies $\czl(\ga) \geq 3$ (with a trivialization given by a capping disk).
 Moreover, the lifted contact structure is tight.
-Thus, the lifted contact form is positively dynamically convex and we can apply Theorems \ref{Thm 1} and \ref{Thm 2} to conclude that the magnetic flow carries an elliptic closed orbit $\ga$ such that $\ga$ is not contractible in $S$ and $\czl(\ga;\Psi)=-1$, where the index is computed using a trivialization $\Psi$ of the contact structure $\xi$ over $\ga$ induced by a trivialization on a fiber of $S$ over $p \in S^2$ given by a constant symplectic frame of $T_pS^2$.
+Thus, the lifted contact form is positively dynamically convex and we can apply Theorems \ref{Thm 1} and \ref{Thm 2} to conclude that the magnetic flow carries an elliptic closed orbit $\ga$ such that $\ga$ is not contractible in $S$ and $\czl(\ga;\Psi)=-1$, where the index is computed using a trivialization $\Psi$ as in Section \ref{sec:trivializations}.
 The contact structure $\xi$ on $S$ admits a global trivialization $\Phi$ (see \cite[Lemma 6.7]{Ben}) and an easy computation shows that

 We claim that $\ga$ is prime.
 As a matter of fact, arguing by contradiction, suppose that $\ga=\psi^k$ for some $k\geq 2$, where $\psi$ is a prime periodic orbit.
 Since $\ga$ is not contractible, we have that $k\geq 3$.
 The fact that $\czl(\psi^2) \geq 3$ implies, by \eqref{eq:mean index}, that the mean index satisfies $\Delta(\psi^2) \geq 2 \implies \Delta(\psi) \geq 1 \implies \Delta(\ga) \geq 3$.
 But this contradicts the fact that $\czl(\ga)=1$.